thainx/react-native-app-starter/README.md

 bundle exec pod install
 ```

+For setting up environment variables, you can take a look at [this link](https://github.com/luggit/react-native-config/tree/v1.0.0) (Note that at the moment, the file name `.env` cannot be read on iOS app.
+It may be a bug from the package, so avoid this name for now)

 ## Directory structure
 `src/` is the main folder to store all of the source code.
 It includes these sub-folders:
 * `app/`: the main module of the project, consisting of common features such as: